yaouDev/japan-travel-tips/Food/Restaurants/README.md

 ### Restaurant description

-The description of each restaurant is written to be as consice as possible.
+The description of each restaurant is written to be as concise as possible.